millerStudentCouncil/millerStudentCouncil.github.io/wescarehunger.md

 ####Students in winning grade will receive Mile Club laps.
 You can donate at the dance for free soda.
 Teachers can also donate.

 ####Some examples of things you can donate are...
->#####Meals in a can (stew, chili, soup), Tuna and canned meat, Peanut butter, Canned foods with pop-top lids, Low-sugar cereals, 100% fruit juices in single serving boxes, etc.
+>#####Meals in a can (stew, chili, soup), Tuna and canned meat, Peanut butter, Canned foods with pop-top lids, Low-sugar cereals, 100% fruit juices in single serving boxes, Canned fruit packed in juice, Canned vegetables (low salt), Dried foods (ex. pasta and oatmeal), Spices/Condiments, Dried and Canned Dairy Products (ex. powdered milk, evaporated milk), Baby Food (ex. fruit veggie packets, low sodium crackers), No items in glass!

 <!--# We Are Silentasdfasdfasdf